laelath/kakoune-kitty-ssh/README.md

 ## Setup

-Add `kitty-ssh.kak` to your autoload or source it manually
+Add `kitty-ssh.kak` to your autoload or source it manually.

 ## Usage